cwise24/f5_as3_install/README.md

 F5 Application Services 3 (AS3) Install
 =========

 This role will install Declarative Onboarding using F5's API.
-First we determine tmos version and then if we have AS3 locally, if not the sha256 checksum is downloaded followed by <br >
-the AS3 rpm file from [F5's Github site](https://github.com/F5Networks/f5-appsvcs-extension/releases).
-Once downloaded and validated via sha256 checksum.
+First we determine tmos version and then if we have AS3 locally, if not the sha256 checksum is downloaded followed by the AS3 rpm file from [F5's Github site](https://github.com/F5Networks/f5-appsvcs-extension/releases). <br/> Once downloaded and validated via sha256 checksum.
 Now focus is put on the F5 to see if AS3 exists, upon a 404 return (no AS3 installation exists)<br>
 the installation begins and is verified.
 Optionally you can delete the downloaded files.

 Requirements